omaha-consulting/omaha-server/README.md

 ## Utils

-A command for generating fake data such as requests, events and statistics
+A command for generating fake data such as requests, events and statistics:

 ```shell
 # Usage: ./manage.py generate_fake_data [options] <app_id>